 Every year in February, the city of Munich turns into Party land and celebrates the festivity of Carnival.
-In the German state of Bavaria, Carnival is called “Fasching”.
-We attended the Fasching in Munich this year.
+In the German state of Bavaria, Carnival is called “Fasching.”
+We attended the Fasching in Munich.

-This year, in 2020, the Fasching parade started on Sunday, February 16 at 1.13 PM.
+We attended the Fasching parade for the first time in 2020, and it took place on Sunday, February 16.
 The Parade started from Kreuzstrasse near Sendlinger Tor and then passed by the famous pedestrian zone Neuhauserstrasse, Kauferinger Straße to Marienplatz.

 The event has been organised by a club “Damische Ritte” which means foolish Knight.
 There were around 53 groups with over 1000 members participating in the parade.The parade group included big themed trucks associated with different musical bands, fictional movies and characters, historical associations and political parties.